Home U.S. Labor Laws for Employers: State and Federal Rules Maine Labor Laws

 Maine Leave and Paid Time Off (PTO)

-Employers with fewer than 15 employees will be exempt from paying the employer portion of the premium but must still collect the employee’s portio
+Contributions: The total premium is 1% of wages.
+Employers with 15 or more employees split the cost: 0.5% employer, 0.5% employee.
+Employers with fewer than 15 employees are exempt from paying the employer portion but must still withhold and remit the employee’s 0.5%. (maine.gov/paidleave)

 Maine does not mandate employers to provide paid vacation days.
 Any vacation benefits are offered at the discretion of the employer.